karson94/Games-Launcher/README.md

 ### Epic Games Configuration

-1. Open or create `epic_games.json` and add your games:
+1. Open or create `data/lists/epic_games.json` in the GamesLauncher folder and add your games:

    ```json
    {